Stargazing in America: The Best Locations to See Constellations

 by | 2 Aug 2023

 Of all the places to see stars in our world, the USA packs as many as possible between its borders.
 From national parks and wild expanses designated as Dark Sky Places to world-renowned observatories that offer the deepest views into space, hundreds of stargazing locations across the country offer both easily accessible and hard-earned spots to stare into our celestial ceiling.
-And some of the best places to stargaze in the US are within footsteps of America’s most popular attractions, cities, and landscapes.
+And some of the best places to stargaze in the US are within footsteps of America’s most popular attractions, cities, and landscapes you’ll visit on our USA Canada tour packages

 Northeast U.S. Stargazing Locations